 Teaching with the 2014-2015 Book-in-Common, This I Believe

 Teaching content is sometimes all we feel we do with our students.
 Would you like your students to think deeply about the fundamental and powerful concepts that frame your discipline?
 This workshop will demonstrate how use of the Book-in-Common, This I Believe, can engage students in experience, reflection, integration, and application around complex problems relevant to their everyday lives and to your course content.

 Instructors from across disciplines will learn how integration of this common read can support students’ cognitive development, help meet course goals, and generate meaningful dialogue and student engagement in the classroom.
 The first 20 participants who register and attend the session will receive a free copy of the Book-in-Common.

 By the end of this session, you will:

 - Better understand UofL’s common reading program and the relevant student development literature base;

 - Learn about approaches that faculty have used to generate meaningful dialogue and student engagement with “This I Believe” essays; and

-- Apply new strategies to an assignment or goal from one’s own discipline/classroom practice.
+- Apply these new strategies to an example from one’s own discipline/classroom practice.

 Katie Partin, Ph.D., is the coordinator for the Office of First Year Initiatives and a member of the i2a Collaborative Learning Community.
 Katie earned her master’s and doctoral degrees in College Student Personnel from the University of Louisville.
 Her dissertation focuses on the experience of transfer students and specialty services.